Join the One in Five Challenge

 One in Five Challenge Members

-The following companies & organisations have signed up to WWF's One in Five Challenge:
+The following companies & organisations have been members of WWF's One in Five Challenge:

-Balfour Beatty, BSkyB, BT, Lloyds TSB, Marks & Spencer, Microsoft, Scottish Government, Skanska, Vodafone UK, and WWF-UK.
+Balfour Beatty, BSkyB, BT, Capgemini, Lloyds TSB, Marks & Spencer, Microsoft UK, Scottish Environment Protection Agency (SEPA), Scottish Government, Skanska, Vodafone UK and WWF-UK.

-- BT has become the first company to achieve the One in Five Challenge.
+- BT was the first company to achieve the One in Five Challenge.
 Read how they did it

-- Find out how Capgemini are meeting the challenge
+- Find out how Capgemini met the challenge

-The following members of the Challenge have achieved the One in Five Challenge Award:
+The following members have achieved the One in Five Challenge Award:

 - Lloyds TSB